 The stakes are high when trying to get a startup off the ground, and any company will have missteps and failures.
 This podcast isn't afraid to show the not so great side of things through a vulnerable and honest approach — making for a captivating listen.
 From showing how entrepreneurs Andrew Blumberg and Matthew Lieber’s early investment pitches crashed and burned, up to their win of being acquired by Spotify, this podcast tells their story with all its twists and turns and how they grew from a small business into successful entrepreneurs.

 It’s always intriguing to learn how a business builds itself up.
-From coming up with a marketing strategy, to building a website with something like Webflow — there are many steps.
+From coming up with a digital marketing strategy, to building a website with something like Webflow — there are many steps.

 4. The Futur